 Every year, U.S. News & World Report publishes its list of the best hospitals for diabetes and endocrinology, a resource that active adults can use to help them decide where to find their next home.
 We then coupled those rankings with our knowledge of the top active adult communities in those areas to determine some of the best places to retire for type 1 diabetes.

 The Baltimore-D.C.
 Area of Central Maryland has plenty to offer active adults and retirees.
 This Mid-Atlantic state boasts nearly 4,000 miles of shoreline, four-season weather, and retirement-friendly taxes.

 For those with type 1 diabetes, Baltimore boasts another advantage.
 Two of the country’s top hospitals for diabetes and endocrinology are located in downtown Baltimore within ten minutes of each other.
-Johns Hopkins Hospital, renowned for its high rate of successful outcomes, ranks #2 nationwide, and University of Maryland Medical Center ranks at #38.
+Johns Hopkins Hospital, renowned for its high rate of successful outcomes, ranks #2 nationwide, and the University of Maryland Medical Center ranks at #38.